-Excluding nursing home net patient service revenue and supplemental Medicaid revenue, the District received approximately 72 percent and 70 percent of its financial support from property taxes in 2023 and 2022, respectively.
-Including nursing home net patient service revenue and supplemental Medicaid revenue, the District received approximately 10 percent and 13 percent of its financial support from property taxes in 2023 and 2022, respectively.
+Excluding nursing home net patient service revenue and supplemental Medicaid revenue, the District received approximately 76% and 63% of its financial support from property taxes in 2024 and 2023, respectively.
+Including nursing home net patient service revenue and supplemental Medicaid revenue, the District received approximately 5% and 9% of its financial support from property taxes in 2024 and 2023, respectively.
 These funds were used to support operations.

 Property taxes are levied by the District on October 1 of each year based on the preceding January 1 assessed property values.
 To secure payment, an enforceable lien attaches to the property on January 1, when the value is assessed.
 Property taxes become due and payable when levied on October 1.
 This is the date on which an enforceable legal claim arises, and the District records a receivable for the property tax assessment, less an allowance for uncollectible taxes.
 Property taxes are considered delinquent after January 31 of the following year.
-The District's allowance for uncollectible property taxes was approximately \$760,000 and \$409,000 at September 30, 2023 and 2022, respectively.
+The District's allowance for uncollectible property taxes was approximately \$440,000 and \$760,000 at 2024, and 2023, respectively.

-The District's property tax rate was \$.23741 and \$.27577 per \$100 valuation for 2023 and 2022, respectively.
-Property tax revenue totaled approximately \$5,246,000 and \$5,656,000 for 2023 and 2022, respectively.
+The District's property tax rate was \$.21225 and \$.23741 per \$100 valuation for 2024 and 2023, respectively.
+Property tax revenue totaled approximately \$5,986,000 and \$5,246,000 for 2024 and 2023, respectively.